roeicohen24/Stonebranch-DreamCandies/README.md

 ## Testing

-I chose to write unit tests for the constructor and extractTestFiles method, since those are the two user-facing functions of the class.
+I chose to write unit tests for the constructor and extractTestFiles method, since those are the two meaningful user-facing functions of the class.
 They are relatively self-explanatory, but summarized below for convenience.

 **Constructor**:
 - Case 1: File of sample customers is completely empty (no header)